Here:

 Provides resources free of charge through the National Library for the Blind and Physically Handicapped.
 9-02

-Converts online text to speech of medium quality for persons who are blind or visually impaired.
-Allows navigation with seven keys on the keyboard.
+Converts online text to speech for persons who are blind or visually impaired.
 For highest quality speech, combine it with one of the highest quality speech engines, such as ATT Natural Voices, under "Purchase Resource" at the bottom of the page.
-9-02
+05-09

 - -02-26-07 Blind Woman Learns to See (Time Magazine)